 Tetora 625 Posted May 29, 2014 Hello, This has been going on for a little while now, but many people are discussing in various places so I decided to make a thread.
 Masa via Twitter: of course, i understand some fans are in a place that actually can not buy the CD.
 For those, you can get the songs from iTunes. i kno some ppl are doing it for advertising but if you wanna share the band, then share the stuff(lMV, teaser etc.) on official youtube Ch. we put so much energy and times on just one music. its not only for us, but for you guys as well. i gotta say this again. our music is not free. you killing the art, killing the band, and killing our future.
 Nocturnal Bloodlust has also issued warnings on Youtube, and filed violations on users, stating that they will sue all culprits, etc...
 I would like to share some quotes from Otaking, Co-Creator of Gainax and Evangelion, amongst other works: http://www.animenewsnetwork.com/interest/2012-04-21/gainax-co-founder-okada-shares-thoughts-on-illegal-copying Okada replied at length, starting by saying, "Honestly, if that's all it takes to make you happy, then that's fine," but encouraging fans to buy when they have the financial means to.
 He then moved to the case of individuals who claim they never plan to stop distributing illegally, saying that such a person is only interested in the personal, practical value something can bring to them, comparing this case to someone who claims he never wants to date a girl, but does want to grope women in the train as long as he is not caught.Moving to the creator's point of view, Okada said that he believes that people who will pay money for a good product will always appear, and that creators would be best served by keep a realistic outlook on the market with this fact in mind, stating that it is better to keep people who can't afford to pay for products amused than to let them remain bored.Admitting that he realizes that such an outlook "looks down upon" such individuals, he also suggested that paying fans consider themselves "a rank above" those who don't pay.
 Okada then advocated that rather than becoming upset at people who illegally copy, paying fans should feel sympathy and understanding towards them, and consider them "pets, not parasites," with each one of their purchases supporting the opinions of thousands.
 There is also another quote I remember from the Gurren Lagann era, where one Gainax employee stated: We don`t pay much mind to people wanting to illegally download our product, we focus more on making a product so good that fans will want to buy it.
 IMO unlike even anime, VK and other Japanese music isn`t structured in a way that permits fans to find it, get into it, or become fans without illegally downloading sometimes large amounts of music.
 It is a complex situation, but removing all downloads and unauthorized videos online will only harm the industry at this point.
 There is more I would like to say, but I will just post the most pertinent of my current thoughts at the moment.
 And yes, although I buy all my music, I still believe downloading is the only way Japanese music stays Internationally somewhat known atm.
 Thanks for reading.
-5 sugibo, CAT5, Mihenno and 2 others reacted to this Share this post Link to post Share on other sites
+5 PsychoΔelica, CAT5, Mihenno and 2 others reacted to this Share this post Link to post Share on other sites

 Zeus 7997 Posted May 29, 2014 Pirates don't care if we're taking food out of someone else's mouth.
 We don't care if we make it difficult to continue band activities.
 Historically speaking, pirates weren't nice people.
 We want music and we want it now and it's hard for a band to compete with free, easy access and still turn a profit.
 It's the reality of the music scene in 2014.
 We suck as human beings, we care about a band enough to follow them but not enough to give them money to continue.
 Don't worry about us pirates because if the only two choices were to pay up or not hear the music we probably wouldn't buy it because then that band would have to compete with every other musician out there for the few cents in my pocket and honestly they probably aren't first in line.
 NB should just assume that pirates weren't going to buy their music in the first place so there's no money being "lost" because there was no money to be "gained".
 Piracy is a double-edged sword, because at least people care enough about your band to continuously download your releases for free.
 It gets your name out there but it also does take food off your table.
 Piracy is great when you're trying to get known; not so much when you're trying to make money after you build up a fanbase.
 Try to profit off the free PR you get from piracy as best as you can.
 I have no other magic bullets or solutions or kind words.
-8 lichtlune, Ito, Number Girl and 5 others reacted to this Share this post Link to post Share on other sites
+8 IGM_Oficial, Mihenno, Ito and 5 others reacted to this Share this post Link to post Share on other sites

 nekkichi 6043 Posted May 29, 2014 I haven't seen kyo complaining over his solo project pirated uploads while he got that # 1 oricon w. domestic sales only and scheduled a european tour to get more cash off same material shortly after maybe this masa person could engage some logic and get a better management for his band, if it's piracy making his muzak unsustainable, not lack of paying fans. upd.
 I just googled around, and this band was formed in 2009? don't vk bands conditionally disband instead on bitching on twitter these days if their gig attendance and everything else is making them so unhappy? it's not like their deeply energy/time invested music is anything to write home about 1 CAT5 reacted to this Share this post Link to post Share on other sites